elleem/reading-notes/201/class-03.md

 <p> Short curcuit values, logical values are processed left to right, but stop when they find a result.
 This can help because you can code to put the code mostly likely to return true first, or put options requiring the most processing power last. </p>
 <p> Loops check a condition and run until a false condition occurs.
 Using break (terms loop and runs next code) and continue (continue count, then check again, and run again).
 Loops are very helpful for arrays.</p>
 <li>for, runs until match, usually you need to enter a counter.
 Counters can count up or down. </li>
-<li>while, runs until match, but if you don't know how many times, no counter is needed. </li>
+<li>while, runs until match, but if you don't know how many times, no counter is needed.
+Can run out of control. </li>
-<li>do while, runs even if the condition is false. </li>
+<li>do while, runs even if the condition is false.
+Runs at least once.
+David has never used this professionally. </li>

 <p> Browsers will run JS first.
 If there are a lot of items, then your page will run slowly.
-If your condition is never false, the function runs until the browser runs out of space.
+If your condition is never false, the function runs until the browser runs out of space. </p>